 With this request, MOR is seeking nominations for authoritative, representative, and diverse scholars and scientists committed to New York City's longstanding climate response.
 MOR will work with previous and new NPCC leadership to evaluate the nominations and identify approximately 15 scientists covering a range of scientific and research disciplines and relevant fields of technical practice (e.g. design, architecture and engineering).

-If you're unable to join the webinars and would like more information, please review these resources.
+MOR held two informational webinars from November to December 2019.
+If you're you were unable to join the webinars and would like more information, please review these resources.

 In March, the NPCC released Advancing Tools and Methods for Flexible Adaptation Pathways and Science Policy Integration, which reaffirms the 2015 NPCC projections as the projections of record for New York City.